 In order to be fair to all filmmakers, no fee waivers will be granted.

-Prizes will be awarded for Best Non-Student Short, Best Student Short, Judges Choice, The Steve Turner Award, and Best of Fest.
+Prizes will be awarded for Best Non-Student Short, Best Student Short, Judges Choice, and Best of Fest.
 The awards are Lexan plaques.
+Honorable mentions will be awarded in each category as well.

 We accept submissions via FilmFreeway.
 Payment is expected at the time of submission.
 Films will not be screened by our panel of judges for consideration without payment.
 No refunds will be issued for films submitted to F3: Frankly Film Festival.